zacbs/poe2project/readme.md

 d_price = Price of the Currency Item in Divine Orbs (integer)

-x_price = Price of the Currency Item in Mirror of Kalandras (integer)
+m_price = Price of the Currency Item in Mirror of Kalandras (integer)

 polled_time = When these prices were calculated (date)